 Attracting new attendees to humanities programming

-Working with a busy, on-campus constituency
+Communicating with an on-campus constituency

 ▻ The Challenge